kidwar/react-native-niimblue-lib/README.md

 - `height?: number` - Optional height (auto-scales if only one dimension provided)
 - `align?: 'left' | 'center' | 'right'` - Horizontal alignment relative to x coordinate
 - `vAlign?: 'top' | 'middle' | 'bottom'` - Vertical alignment relative to y coordinate
+- `rotate?: number` - Rotation angle in degrees (0-360), rotates around element center.
+This is additional rotation on top of page orientation.

 #### TextOptions
 Extends `PrintElementOptions` with:
 - `fontSize?: number` - Font size in pixels (default: 12)
 - `typeface?: SkTypeface` - Custom Skia typeface (optional, uses system font if not provided)
+- `fontStyle?: FontStyle` - Font style for weight, width, and slant (optional, uses Normal if not provided)
+  - Use `Skia.FontStyle()` to create custom styles with weight (100-900), width, and slant
+  - Common presets: `FontStyle.Normal`, `FontStyle.Bold`, `FontStyle.Italic`, `FontStyle.BoldItalic`

 #### QROptions
 Extends `PrintElementOptions` with: